Hawk Alum Andrew Frezza Came Out On Top Despite Severe Challenges

 “When I won that race, that was like the highest point I’ve been,” he said.

-A stress fracture in the big toe of his right foot forced him to miss the season-opening Injury Fund Carnival at the beginning of his junior year.
+A stress fracture in the big toe of his right foot forced him to miss the season-opening Injury Fund Carnival at the beginning of his junior year in cross country.
 He was able to bounce back quickly and eventually finished off the season by placing ninth at the class meet and matching his 18th place finish from a year earlier at the states.

 Fast forward to the indoor season a few months later and Frezza was out once again.
 This time the injury was a lot worse.
 Shortly after competing in the division championships in late January of 2022, Frezza began to experience discomfort in the same leg, a discomfort that was soon diagnosed as a Grade 3 Stress reaction on the same leg.